Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Viewpoints, Villages, and Rhododendron Trails of Poon Hill

-Ghorepani village is the highest-altitude village you will be staying in during the Poon Hill trek.
+Ghorepani village is the highest point during the Poon Hill trek.
 “Ghore Pani” translates to “horse water” in Nepali.
 Long before, this village used to be a rest stop for traders and travelers to quench the thirst of their horses and mules on the way to Tibet.
-Ghorepani village creates a tranquil ambiance amidst dense Rhododendron forest.
-During the spring months (March-May), Ghorepani is vibrant and vivid, with an explosion of Rhododendron colors.
+Today, the village offers a tranquil ambiance amidst dense rhododendron forest for travelers.
+During the spring months (March to May), Ghorepani is vibrant and vivid, with an explosion of Rhododendron colors.
 You will gaze at the red, white, and pink flower canvas.
-This is the final point of ascent in Ghorepani Poonhill Trek, and we will begin our final stretch of hike to Poonhill from this village.
+The village is the final point of ascent on the Ghorepani Poon Hill Trek, and we will begin our final stretch of hiking.

-Ghandruk village is encircled by the gigantic massifs of the Annapurna mountains.
-This village is a typical Gurung village portraying the artistic aura of centuries back.
-The main entrance of Ghandruk is filled with stone houses adorned with colorful Buddhist prayer flags.
+The massive peaks of the Annapurna Mountains surround the village of Ghandruk.
+It is the largest Gurung village in the Annapurna region, portraying the artistic aura of centuries ago.
+The main entrance of the village is filled with stone houses adorned with colorful Buddhist prayer flags.
 Inhabited mostly by Gurung people, this village is also the starting point for the Annapurna Base Camp Trek.
-It stands at an elevation of 1939 meters and is the most densely located village of Poon Hill trekking.
+It stands at an elevation of 1939 meters and is the most densely populated village on the Poon Hill trek.
+Ghandruk is the best place to witness and immerse in the Gurung culture and customs.

 The average trek duration of the Ghorepani Poon Hill trek ranges from 2 to 5 days.
 The trek’s cost changes on the trek’s duration, which means the less duration trek costs less than the more duration trek